 Through study, discussion, and participation, the student will develop entry-level knowledge and skills in occupational therapy's geriatric practice areas.
-The student will learn, apply, and integrate concepts related to aging adults to appropriately address occupational engagement within their role of an OTA.
-Various theories of aging, physical and psychosocial changes associated with aging, strategies of health and wellness in the later years, holistic intervention planning with the geriatric population, and intervention techniques addressing all components of occupational therapy domain will be explored.
-Through fieldwork and observation/participation, the student will identify commonly seen conditions of the older adult, evaluation techniques, and intervention methods for these conditions.
+The student will learn, apply, and integrate concepts related to aging adults to appropriately address occupational engagement within

 Prerequisite: Admission to the OTA Program and completion of all the first and second semester courses of OTA Phase II.